ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 ![two-dimensional-array-c-order-getitem-1-3-1-3]({{ site.baseurl }}/images/stride-guide/2d_array_b_getitem_1_3_1_3.png)

-Now let's try and reshape `b1` into a 1D array by setting the `.shape` attribute directly, which tries to change the shape in C order (traversing higher axes first):
+Now let's try and reshape `b1` into a 1D array by setting the `.shape` attribute directly, which tries to change the shape in C order (traversing higher axes first - more on order in [Part 2]({{ site.baseurl }}/stride-guide-part-2/)):

 ```python
 >>> b1.shape = (4,)